 And despite being Frankenstein-ish creations that never should have been brought into the world in the first place, they are still beings with the same desires that we have: to experience freedom, spend time in the outdoors, and to create social bonds.

 In a sense, the one redemptive aspect of Okja’s creation is that she herself is a beautiful soul.
-That she is lovable isn’t a credit to Mirando Corp however – the company could care less – it simply reveals that no matter to what degree we “play God” with animals, they are still conscious, expansive beings that aren’t means to our ends, but ends in and of themselves.
+That she is loveable isn’t a credit to Mirando Corp however – the company could care less – it simply reveals that no matter to what degree we “play God” with animals, they are still conscious, expansive beings that aren’t means to our ends, but ends in and of themselves.

-Usually the efforts of the ALF involve freeing animals from factory farms, laboratories, fur farms, and other places where animals are being exploited, as well obtaining undercover footage of egregious animal cruelty to share with the public.
+Usually the efforts of the ALF involve freeing animals from factory farms, laboratories, fur farms, and other places where animals are being exploited, as well as obtaining undercover footage of egregious animal cruelty to share with the public.
 For those intrigued by the subject, you may enjoy the documentary ALF: Behind the Mask.

 A more well-established group that has been accused of “eco-terrorism” is Sea Shepherd, known for being the subject of the Animal Planet series Whale Wars.
 Sea Shepherd focuses on protecting marine mammals, most notably whales, by basically hassling poachers.

 Earlier on in my animal activism, I used to be a big fan of the ALF and single issue campaigns.
 However, in more recent years, I’ve shifted to a more abolitionist stance.
 Which is to say that I think as animal rights activists, we should focus our efforts on promoting veganism as the most important thing we can do to protect animals.
-To me, the abolitionist approach is more incisive and unequivocal, whereas single issue campaigns can spread misleading ideas – mainly that some forms of animal abuse are worse than others, and that some animals are more important than others, and therefore send a disorganized, somewhat wishy washy message

 While I still think the ALF’s cause is noble, I find that their overall strategy is not very effective and also, that it helps to reinforce the image that our culture has of animal rights advocates as being “extremists.”
 Outside the theater in which I saw Okja, I overheard a woman say to someone else, “The animal liberationists were almost as bad as the corporate people.”
-While I disagree with her, I think that as activists we have to keep in mind that for the vast majority of people in our culture, the concept of animal liberation is very foreign and unfamiliar.
+While I thoroughly disagree with her, I think that as activists we have to keep in mind that for the vast majority of people in our culture, the concept of animal liberation is very foreign and unfamiliar.
 So even though for activists it may be easier to identify with the ALF members, for someone still caught up in the cultural conditioning that using animals as resources is okay, the ALF’s measures could seem violent, aggressive, and alienating.

 Not a vegan film